pokelinkapp/pokelink_translations/README.md

 │   ├── badges.lang - A translation file for badges - specific to this version
 ```

+Checkout this [CONTRIBUTE.md](CONTRIBUTE.md) file for more detailed instructions on how to contribute translations.

 ## Adding a new langauge

  - Fork the repository